 Business is anything an individual does as his or her regular occupation, profession or trade.
 While we have myriads of generally accepted businesses in the world today, a lot of people still chose to make criminal activities their means of livelihood.
-As the population of the world continues to increase, without a proportionate increase in resources, human beings have continued to seek a means of survival and livelihood through the good, the bad and the ugly.
+As the population of the world continues to increase, without a proportionate decrease in resources, human beings have continued to seek a means of survival and livelihood through the good, the bad and the ugly.
 It is a basic rule that whenever there are more people and few resources, then there will definitely be a fight between the two, whereby people take different routes to win – some being good and hard/slow while the others are bad and seemingly easier/faster.
-We are going to look at 10 of the most illegal businesses people currently engage themselves in to make a living.
+We are going to look at 10 of the most illegal but lucrative businesses in the world people currently engage themselves in to make a living.
 They are not only shocking, they are altogether cruel and lucrative beyond what you have ever imagined.

 Smuggling can involve a series of different goods and services.
 It is basically the transportation of illegal goods, movement of legal ones through prohibited means or the trade in stolen goods.
 Most of the times, smuggling involves the movement of contraband goods out of or into a country.
 It is a business that has been existing from time immemorial.
 While talking about smuggling as an illegal business, our focus is not mainly on those who smuggle legal goods just with the aim of evading tax and duties, but on those who smuggle illegal or contraband goods and services.
 Most of the times, these illegal goods are packaged in containers of legal goods, or hidden in loads of accepted goods and transported to desired destinations.
 Drug trafficking, human trafficking, and illegal oil bunkering are known to be some of the most lucrative trades in smuggling.
 Unrecorded oil sales coming out of Saudi Arabia, Russia, Nigeria, Angola, and Iraq are estimated to be about 500,000 barrels a day, or 183 million barrels a year.
 Shell last year estimated that as much as 100,000 barrels of oil are smuggled out of Nigeria each day.

 This is one of the illegal and dirty businesses in the world today.
-However dirty and illegal, pornography is more lucrative than many descent businesses.
+However dirty and illegal, pornography is more lucrative than many decent businesses.
 While some of the porn stars engage in the acts willingly, some others are victims of human trafficking who were smuggled from far away countries to engage in such unpleasant activities for money on behalf of their traffickers.
 Pornography accounts for the high increase of immorality and sexual abuse prevalent in our modern-day society.
 However, the brains behind this illegal business are making fortunes out of it and are expanding their horizons by the day both with and without the consent of the artists – whichever way works better for them.

 8. Internet Crimes (Hacking/Data Leakage and Fraud)

 Internet hacking and online data leakage are among the most prominent cyber crimes today.
 This ranges from activities done via computers, phones, to Automated Teller Machines.
-Hackers are just like thieves, spies and secret agents on internet just the way we have them in real life.
+Hackers are just like thieves, spies and secret agents on the internet just the way we have them in real life.
 They steal your information and then exploit this information through illegal ways.
-They sell your important personal data on internet to others.
+They sell your important personal data on the internet to others.
 It includes your debit/Credit card info, e-mail addresses, bank account info, passwords, hard drive data and much more very important information.
 Also, by cloning debit cards and boosting the withdrawal limits, hackers are able to simply withdraw huge amounts of money from the bank.
 This type of illegal business in on the increase and more people are falling victim as the days go by.

 Another aspect of internet crime is the one that involves monetary fraud and duping via the internet.
 This particular illegal business is one that a lot of us know.
 It goes by several local names depending on the part of the world where you find yourself.
 In Ghana it is called ‘Sakawa’, in Nigeria, it is called ‘Yahoo-yahoo or 419’, in some parts of Europe, it is ‘internet fraud or scam’, and so on.
 The ‘Sakawa boys of Ghana’ do not succeed only with the combination of wits, persuasion, subtlety, expertise and intelligence which are the normal characteristics of internet scamming; they also use some kinds of ‘abracadabra’.
 I mean ‘juju’ or call it ‘voodoo’ to trap victims.

 Prostitution is prevalent in almost all states of the world and rarely has laws seriously enforced against it.
 In this situation, persons, mostly ladies give out sex for money.
 Those who have made it a full-time profession live in hotels, chalets or brothels as the case may be.
 Some victims of human trafficking are sometimes confined to places where they are used for commercial sex which also amounts to prostitution.
-At least 100,000 children are used as prostitutes each year as part of the $9.8 billion U.S. sex trafficking industry, according to a new report from anti-trafficking group, Shared Hope International.
+At least 100,000 children are used as prostitutes each year as part of the $9.8 billion U.S. sex trafficking industry, according to a new report from the anti-trafficking group, Shared Hope International.
 However, on a general note, prostitutes are usually pushed into the trade by problems like poverty, unemployment, drug addiction, extreme basic or survival needs, and some other personal issues.

 6. Baby Factories